The Lost Story of Eva Fuentes #bookreview @berkleypub

 Review

-Need a good mystery with some great characters…THIS IS IT!
+Need a good witchy tale with a good looking dragon…THIS IS IT!
 Grab your copy today.

 I received this novel from the publisher for a honest review.